 Rui Hachimura, Basketball

 Taken ninth overall in the 2019 NBA Draft by the Washington Wizards, Hachimura was the first Japanese player ever selected in the first round of the draft.
 The 23-year-old, who was born to a Japanese mother and a Beninese father, grew up in Japan and then spent three years at Gonzaga before entering the draft.
-Assuming he takes the court in Tokyo, Hachimura would be the biggest star on the host nation’s basketball team.
-He has been a regular starter at power forward in his two seasons with the Wizards and is currently averaging 13.5 points per game.
+When he takes the court in Tokyo, Hachimura will be the biggest star on the host nation’s basketball team.
+He has been a regular starter at power forward in his two seasons with the Wizards and averaged 13.8 points per game this past season.

 Masahiro Tanaka, Baseball

 Former New York Yankee All-Star pitcher Masahiro Tanaka opted to return to his native Japan for the 2021 season, making him eligible to play for the Olympic hosts this summer.
 The NPB, Japan’s top-flight baseball league, has scheduled an Olympic break to allow its national team the best chance to win the gold medal on home soil.
-Though the roster has not been announced yet, should Tanaka participate he would be one of the most recognizable players in the tournament.
-It would be a second Olympics for Tanaka, who pitched for Japan at the Beijing 2008 Games as a 19-year-old.
+Tanaka has officially been named to the national team's roster and will be one of the most recognizable players in the tournament.
+It will be a second Olympics for Tanaka, who pitched for Japan at the Beijing 2008 Games as a 19-year-old.

 Saki Kumagai, Soccer